Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 What symptoms can dogs show during shedding?

-4. Bald Spots
+4. Bald patches

-5. Dull or Matted Fur
+5. Dull or lackluster coat

 In rare cases, dogs may develop skin irritation or redness during shedding, especially if they have sensitive skin or allergic reactions.

-8. Fatigue or Discomfort
+8. Fatigue or discomfort

 STEINKRAFT Zeolite for dogs - support during shedding - a whole handful